PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. versionadded:: 1.2.0

+  .. versionchanged:: 1.6.0
+    Replaced by :func:`mvCacheHitResponseRuleToTop`

-  Move the last cache hit response rule to the first position.
+  Before 1.6.0, this function used to move the last cache hit response rule to the first position, which is now handled by :func:`mvCacheHitResponseRuleToTop`.

 Functions for manipulating Self-Answered Response Rules: